owid/etl/docs/guides/adding-data.md

 </div>

-## Using Wizard
+## Using Wizard (recommended)

 !!! info
     Learn more about Wizard in [this dedicated guideline](guides/wizard.md)

-The wizard is an interactive web UI that takes the role of our ETL admin.
-One of the main uses of Wizard is to create ETL steps.
-It is loaded with templates so that it is easier for you to create a new step just by using Wizard.
+The Wizard is an interactive web app that serves as OWID's ETL admin.
+One of the main uses of Wizard is to create ETL steps, as it is has provides templates to ease the creation of a new step.

-### Start the wizard

-Wizard consists of a web app that will ask you for various metadata fields (such as `namespace`, `version`, `source_url`, etc.).
-Based on your input, it will generate the required files in the appropriate `snapshots/` or `etl/` directory. **Wizard will point you to the commands that you need to run once you have implemented the step.**

-Just start by running
+Just start it with

 ```bash
 poetry run etlwiz
 ```

-and going to [localhost:8053](localhost:8053).
-You can create all the steps from there.
+And then go to [localhost:8053](localhost:8053).
+In there, you will see all options available in Wizard.
+For the purpose of this guide, we are just interested in those that fall under the section "ETL Steps", with which you can create Snapshot, Meadow, Garden and Grapher steps (and, alternatively, also Fast-Track steps).

+When creating a step, you will be presented with a form to fill in the metadata of the step (fields such as `namespace`, `version`, `date_published`, etc.).
+Based on your input, it will generate the required files in the appropriate `snapshots/` or `etl/` directories.

+**Wizard will guide you through the whole process, describing all the steps you need to follow to successfully create a new ETL step.**

 !!! info
     Minor issues with wizard<br>